Ask Dr. Wilbur

 The Doctor Responds:

-Does that mean that 91.9 does not apply to S-LSAs?
+Does that mean that 91.9 does not apply to LSAs?
 Hardly!
 It goes on to say that no person may operate a U.S. registered civil aircraft "for which a...
 Flight Manual is not required" (emphasis added), "unless there is available in the aircraft a current approved ...
 Flight Manual, approved manual material, markings, and placards, or any combination thereof."
 In other words, if a manual is not required, you still need to have onboard everything that would be in a manual, if it were required!

-Even though there is no POH provided with your plane, if it's an S-LSA, it came with a book of Aircraft Operating Instructions (an AOI).
+Even though there is no POH provided with your plane, if it's an S-LSAor E-LSA, it probably came with a book of Aircraft Operating Instructions (an AOI).
 As I interpret FAR 91.9, the AOI will serve as your approved Flight Manual, and you must carry that with you in the plane.
 Oh, and not just carry it; the FAR says "available in the aircraft."
 So, don't just throw it in the baggage compartment, make sure you can reach it in flight.
 (Yes, I know, in an emergency, the last thing you want to be doing is reading the manual.
 But if the FAA doesn't find it in the wreckage, you can expect to be cited.)

 The aircraft renter insurance information I reviewed features 2 main categories of coverage: Bodily injury/Property Damage Liability and Aircraft Damage Liability.
 Do you have any advice regarding range of coverage I should be considering for the Aircraft Liability portion of the insurance coverage?
 Any suggestions would be appreciated.